No items found.

 7. Secure your home WiFi router

 Updating a handful of settings on your home wifi router can help prevent unauthorized access from hackers.
-Norton—an antivirus company—has published a great home WiFi security checklist worth sharing with your team.
 Most of all, make sure to avoid public WiFi and use a WiFi-Protected Access network.

 On top of being able to successfully collaborate with your own team in real-time virtually, you also need to consider how you can best communicate with clients.